rackerlabs/design-system/_component_design/buttons.md

 ## Button labels

 Use consistent labels across an action for a UI.

-Refer to the following table when writing button labels:
+Refer to the following table when you write button labels:

 {% figure [caption:"Button action labels"] [class:"image bg-light border"] %}
 | Action label | Typical usage  |